The Control Panel node contains advanced setting for various apps and features in Dynamicweb - see below for a short description of each setting.

 - Encrypt all existing users (irreversible)

-Be advised, that you need the Multishop Advanced module for this integration to be possible, and that each shop needs to belong to its own website – or the system will not be able to figure out which of the users with the same name to login.
+Be advised, that you need the Multishop Advanced module for this integration to be possible, and that each shop needs to belong to its own website – or the system will not be able to figure out which user to login.

-Don’t forget to to select a default shop in the Ecommerce settings set in Website properties (Apps > Websites > Edit website > Ecommerce).
+Remember to select a default shop in the Ecommerce settings set in Website properties (Apps > Websites > Edit website > Ecommerce).
+When using e.g recover password include a <input type="hidden" value"shopX"> in the template to help select the proper user instance.

 Smart search settings